josvazg/slicesync/spec.md

 Slicesync client tool is given:

-- A remote server URL
-- A filename to download
+- A .slicesync file URL containg the information to be downloaded
 - An optional destination filename
 - An optional alike local file
-- An optional slice size (it defaults to the slice size in the precomputed the .slicesync files)
+- An optional slice size (it defaults to the slice size in the downloaded .slicesync file)

 The client tool then:

-1. Downloads the remote .slicesync
+1. Downloads the remote .slicesync usage the URL
 2. Load or generate on the fly the local alike .slicesync to compare with
 3. Calculate the differences
 4. Rebuild the remote file by mixing local available parts with remote parts